Metadrop/ddev-pa11y/README.md

 ## Customizing the Pa11y configuration

-The Pa11y configuration can be customized by creating a custom .json file inside tests/pa11y folder.
+The Pa11y configuration can be customized by update the custom .json file inside tests/pa11y folder.
 For example, you can create a file called `tests/pa11y/config.json` with the following content:

 ```json
 {